Particular/docs.particular.net/nservicebus/msmq/viewing-message-content-in-msmq.md

 http://www.cogin.com/mq/

 > QueueExplorer can do much more than with built-in management console - copy, move or delete messages, save and load, stress test, view and edit full message bodies (with special support for .Net serialized objects), and much more.
-And it works with remote queues too!

 ![](queue-explorer.png 'width=500')